opendatacube/datacube-ows/README.rst

     export DATACUBE_OWS_CFG=datacube_ows.ows_cfg_example.ows_cfg
     datacube-ows-update --write-role ubuntu --schema

+    # If you are not using the `default` ODC environment, you can specify the environment to create the schema in:

+    datacube-ows-update -E myenv --write-role ubuntu --schema

 * Create a configuration file for your service, and all data products you wish to publish in it.